Alternate Fighter: Expanded

 Prerequisite: 7th-level Fighter

 Heavy Armor.
-The wearer of this armor can use your Intelligence score, in place of Strength, for any Strength-based ability checks or Strength saving throws it makes.
+The wearer can use your Intelligence score, in place of its Strength, for any Strength-based ability checks or Strength saving throws that it makes.

 Light Armor.
-The wearer of this armor can use your Intelligence score, in place of Dexterity, for any Dexterity-based ability checks or Dexterity saving throws they make.
+The wearer can use your Intelligence score, in place of its Dexterity, for any Dexterity-based ability checks or Dexterity saving throws that it makes, including initative.

 Resilient Schematic